-Any bladder and bowel preparation given to you by the radiation staff at planning and your first treatment, needs to be followed for every treatment.
-Tell the staff as soon as possible if you are not able to follow this preparation.
+All instructions given to you by the radiation staff need to be followed for every treatment.

+Tell the radiation staff as soon as possible if you are not able to follow these instructions.

 You will have x-rays taken throughout your treatment.
 This is to check the position of the treatment area.
 The x-rays are not used to check how treatment is working.
+If you have fiducials inserted into your prostate, these will show up on the x-rays.
+We will use these to help us position your treatment fields.